-Your log cabin sits empty most of the year while mortgage payments, property taxes, and maintenance costs accumulate regardless.
-Short-term rental platforms like Airbnb offer a way to offset these expenses—sometimes generating significant income—but the decision to rent out your cabin involves trade-offs that deserve careful consideration before listing.
+As someone who agonized over this decision for two years, I get it.
+Your log cabin sits empty most of the year while mortgage payments, property taxes, and maintenance costs pile up regardless of whether you’re there.
+Short-term rental platforms like Airbnb offer a way to offset these expenses—sometimes generating real income—but the decision to rent out your cabin involves trade-offs that deserve honest consideration before you create that listing.

 The Financial Reality